Question From ( 51 To 100 )

 Explanation

+Bright Skin Hyperemia with Clear Borders Raised Above the Unchanged Skin: Erysipelas is characterized by a well-demarcated, raised, and erythematous skin lesion with clear borders.
+Moderate Edema of Soft Tissues: Edema is commonly associated with erysipelas, and the affected area is typically warm and tender.
+Scab in the Center of Hyperemic Skin Covering a Small Superficial Wound: The patient’s description of a scratch on the skin and the presence of a scab align with the entry point for infection in erysipelas.
+Systemic Symptoms (Chills, Fever, Feeling Unwell): Erysipelas is often associated with systemic symptoms, including fever and malaise.
+Erysipelas (D) is a bacterial skin infection usually caused by beta-hemolytic streptococci, commonly Streptococcus pyogenes.
+It typically involves the superficial layers of the skin and can arise from minor skin injuries or breaks.
 The other options (A, B, C, E) are less likely based on the clinical context.
 Acute purulent osteomyelitis (A) involves deeper structures and is not typically associated with the described skin changes.
 Gas gangrene (B) is characterized by tissue necrosis and gas production, which is not evident in this case.
 Acute deep vein thrombophlebitis (C) would typically present with swelling and tenderness along the course of a deep vein.
-Phlegmon (E) is a diffuse, spreading inflammation of soft tissues, but erysipelas is more likely given the specific skin findings described.
+Phlegmon (E) is a diffuse, spreading inflammation of soft tissues, but erysipelas is more likely given the specific skin findings described. |

 90. A 45-year-old patient complains of abdominal pain and discomfort that occur in emotionally straining situations.
 Objectively, no changes were detected in the gastrointestinal tract.
 The complaints first arose over 10 years ago against the background of severe alcohol poisoning.
 The patient has been repeatedly visiting gastroenterologists, who were unable to detect any significant changes.
 The prescribed therapy was ineffective.
 What is the most likely diagnosis in this case?

-A. Chronic alcoholism
+A. Chronic alcoholismĀ

 B. Functional dyspepsia